GenomicsStandardsConsortium/mixs/README.md

 # Purpose

 Store the Spreadsheet files for current MIxS releases.
-This repo currently houses versions 4 and 5, and may house future versions.
+This repo houses all versions from v.4 onward.
 Older versions of the MIxS standard are available at https://github.com/GenomicsStandardsConsortium/mixs-legacy.

+Beginning with v.6, MIxSis being managed using the [https://linkml.io/](LinkML toolkit).

 **To request changes to the MIxS standards, please use the issue tracker in this repo.**

-The old content of this repository has moved to https://github.com/GenomicsStandardsConsortium/mixs-ng
+Out of date content of this repository has moved to https://github.com/GenomicsStandardsConsortium/mixs-ng

-We are working to serve MIxS as RDF and JSON.
-The repo for that work is https://github.com/GenomicsStandardsConsortium/mixs-rdf.

 # Reuse and citation of content on this repository